Courses Offered Fall 2017

-AH111 Survey of Art: Renaissance to Modern (fulfills FA core requirement)
+AH111 Survey of Art: Renaissance to Modern (Fulfills fine arts core requirement)

-AH111 Survey of Art: Renaissance to Modern (fulfills FA core requirement)
+AH111 Survey of Art: Renaissance to Modern (Fulfills fine arts core requirement)

 AH110 Survey of Art: Paleolithic to Gothic: A broad overview of art from the Paleolithic age to the Gothic era, focusing on Egyptian, Greek and Roman, early Christian, and medieval art and architecture.
 Same course as CL241.
 Generally offered each fall.